 Sec.
-36.18.15036.20.150. - Winterization of Sites.
+36.20.150. - Winterization of Sites.

-A. Winterization requirements.
-New vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage sites shall be winterized each year until all work has been completed in compliance with the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage, the approved plans and specifications, and the requirements in Table $\frac{36-936-10}{2}$ .
+- A. Winterization requirements.
+New vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage sites shall be winterized each year until all work has been completed in compliance with the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage, the approved plans and specifications, and the requirements in Table 36-9. - B. Installation.

-B. Installation.
 The property owner shall be responsible for ensuring that the winterization measures required by Subsection A are installed properly.
-Each year until all work has been completed, the property owner or an authorized agent of the property owner shall notify the agricultural commissioner in writing when the winterization measures required by Subsection A are in place and functional, and certify that the winterization measures have been installed in compliance with the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage, the approved plans and specifications, and the requirements in Table 36-910.

-C. Operation and maintenance.
+Each year until all work has been completed, the property owner or an authorized agent of the property owner shall notify the agricultural commissioner in writing when the winterization measures required by Subsection A are in place and functional, and certify that the winterization measures have been installed in compliance with the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage, the approved plans and specifications, and the requirements in Table 36-9. - C. Operation and maintenance.
 The property owner shall be responsible for ensuring that after installation the winterization measures required by Subsection A operate properly and are maintained through March 31 of each year until all work has been completed.

-Type of Activity Winterization Deadline Level I and Level II nNew vineyard and orchard development October 15 Level I and Level IIVineyard and orchard replanting November 15 Agricultural grading and drainage October 15
+Type of Activity Winterization Deadline

+New vineyard and orchard development October 15 1

+Vineyard and orchard replanting November 15

+Agricultural grading and drainage October 15

-Table 36-936-10 - Winterization Requirements
+Table 36-9 - Winterization Requirements